In most cases buying a versatile grill means you’re going to be giving up something.

 - Once the temperature has stopped at your desired temperature, you have no need to touch your vents.
 The temperature will remain stable over the duration of the cook.

-What to Look for in a Good Kamado Grill
+What to Look for when buying a Kamado Grill

 When you are making a big purchase such as a kamado grill, not only should you be looking at build quality, but you should also be clear on what your needs and preferences are.